TENTOfficial/masternode-setup/readme.md

 ```

-If your current block is latest block, go to the next step in the guide.
+If your current block is latest block, go to ModernWallet and start this masternode.